 Pros of a Gas Furnace

 As previously discussed, natural gas furnaces provide increased efficiency and bring lower fuel costs.
-They run quietly but cost more upfront than oil counterparts.
+They run quietly but cost more upfront than their oil counterparts.
 Also, gas furnaces require little maintenance but offer lower heat levels per BTU than oil furnaces.